d-beck/shopify-partner-agreement/shopify-partner-terms.md

 ### 5\.
 Development Stores

 During the development of a Merchant Store by the VAP on behalf of a Merchant, the VAP may designate the store as a Development Store.
 A Development Store is not publicly visible and is not subject to monthly subscription fees.
 A Development Store cannot be used to process orders on behalf of the Partner or the Merchant; provided, however, that Development Stores may be used to process test orders.
-A Development Store is deemed to become a Merchant Store upon the earlier of: (a) the payment of monthly subscription fees for the store by either the VAP or Merchant; and (b) the transfer by the VAP of ownership of the Development Store to the Merchant.
+A Development Store is deemed to become a Merchant Store upon the earlier of: (a) the payment of monthly subscription fees for the store by either the VAP or Merchant; and (b) the transfer by the VAP of ownership of the Development Store to the Merchant, at which time the VAP or the Merchant’s use of the Merchant Store will be subject to the [Shopify Terms of Service](https://www.shopify.com/legal/terms).

 ### 6\.
 Relationship between VAP and Merchant